 Trails in Germany are often signposted, cutting through all areas of the country, from tidal shores to low mountain regions, with tours offered to some of the more difficult-to-reach points along mountaintops.

-The outdoor enthusiast might want to concentrate on Germany's national parks, 14 in all, with the heaviest concentration in Bavaria and in old East Germany.
+The outdoor enthusiast might want to concentrate on Germany's national parks.
 Our favorite of these biosphere reserves is the Bavarian Forest National Park in the south and the Harz National Park in Lower Saxony and Saxony-Anhalt.

 If you're interested in camping, check the Great Outdoor Recreation Page (www.gorp.com) before you go.
 It has some fine data not only on camping but also on ways to enjoy the landscapes of Germany.